-Camp Lejeune Water
+Camp Lejeune Toxic Water Attorneys

 From 1953 to 1987, the on-base water wells at the Marine Corps Base Camp Lejeune were contaminated with toxic chemicals that led to cancers and other diseases.
 The Camp Lejeune Justice Act of 2022 opens up an opportunity for those who lived on the base during those years to seek just compensation for the suffering and damages they have endured as a result of the water contamination.
 Our expert lawyers will work tirelessly to receive the maximum payout for Camp Lejeune victims.
 Contact us today so our water contamination cancer attorneys can fight on your behalf and get you the justice you deserve.